yxie91/MTL_xIV_lddmm_analysis/README.md

 |                 | # Scans              | 3.73 ± 0.60  | 3.80 ± 0.78        | 3.68 ± 0.69  | 3.38 ± 0.48  |
 |                 | Scan Range           | 6.67 ± 1.29  | 6.90 ± 1.55        | 6.55 ± 1.60  | 5.75 ± 1.64  |

-Longitudinal 1.5 T structural MRI data acquired with both sagittal and coronal slice orientations were additionally used to validate the robustness of the estimated atrophy-rate patterns.
-Sagittal acquisitions had a voxel resolution of $1.5 \times 0.9375 \times 0.9375\space mm^3$, while coronal acquisitions had a voxel resolution of $0.9375 \times 2.0 \times 0.9375\space mm^3$.
-Detailed acquisition parameters for these scans have been previously reported [here](https://pubmed.ncbi.nlm.nih.gov/25101236/).

 Diagnoses of the participants in the ADNI dataset are grouped into  Control, which contains CN and SMC (Subjective Memory Concern); MCI, which consists of EMCI (Early Mild Cognitive Impairment), MCI and LMCI (Late Mild Cognitive Impairment); and AD, as shown below.
 Subjects were required to have at least three 3T MR scans for longitudinal comparison.